 Until sufficient becomes available (minimum of 20 analysis) assess the laboratory performance against recovery limits of 80-120%.
-When sufficient data becomes available develop control limits from percent mean recovery and the standard deviation of the mean recovery.
+When sufficient data becomes available develop control limits from when sufficient data becomes available develop control mints from percent mean recovery and the standard deviation of the mean recovery.

-- 8.2.3.2.3.
+8.2.3.2.3.
 If the recovery of any analyte falls outside the designated LFM recovery range and the laboratory performance for that all other QC performance criteria is acceptable, the accuracy problem encountered with the fortified sample is judged to be matrix related, not system related.

-Repeated failure to meet suggested recovery criteria indicates potential problems with the procedure and will be investigated. - 8.2.3.2.4.
+Repeated failure to meet suggested recovery criteria indicates potential problems with the procedure and will be investigated.

+8.2.3.2.4.
 These results are incorporated into the on-going Control Charts to document data quality as outlined in Section 8.2.4 and are available for review for 10 years.